joelcpinheiro/joelcpinheiro.github.io/index.md

 The Goal: A Process of Ongoing Improvement (Goldratti) The Lean Startup (Eric Ries)
 Implementing Lean Software Development (Mary Poppendieck) Production-Ready Microservices (Susan J. Fowler)

+Don't forget to enjoy your life!